Krzysztof Krawiec, General Chair

 University of Lille, France | webpage

-Arnaud Liefooghe is an Associate Professor at the University of Lille (France) since 2010.
-He is the co-director of the MODŌ international lab between Shinshu University (Japan) and the University of Lille.
-He received his PhD from the University of Lille in 2009.
-In 2010, he was a post-doctoral researcher at the University of Coimbra (Portugal).
-In 2020, he was on CNRS sabbatical at JFLI, and an Invited Professor at the University of Tokyo (Japan).
+Arnaud Liefooghe has been an Associate Professor with the University of Lille, France, since 2010.
+He is a member of the CRIStAL Research Center, CNRS, and of the Inria Lille-Nord Europe Research Center.
+He is also the Co-Director of the MODŌ international lab between Shinshu University, Japan, and the University of Lille.
+He received a PhD degree from the University of Lille in 2009.
+In 2010, he was a Postdoctoral Researcher with the University of Coimbra, Portugal.
+In 2020, he was on CNRS sabbatical at JFLI, and an Invited Professor at the University of Tokyo, Japan.
 His research activities deal with the foundations, the design and the analysis of stochastic local search heuristic algorithms, with a particular interest in multi-objective optimization and landscape analysis.
-He co-authored more than eighty scientific papers in international journals and conferences.
-He was awarded a best paper award at EvoCOP 2011 and GECCO 2015.
-He recently served as a program chair for EvoCOP 2018 and 2019, as a proceedings chair for GECCO 2018, and as an EMO track chair for GECCO 2019.
+He has co-authored over eighty scientific papers in international journals and conferences.
+He was a recipient of the best paper award at EvoCOP 2011 and at GECCO 2015.
+He has recently served as the co-Program Chair for EvoCOP 2018 and 2019, as the Proceedings Chair for GECCO 2018, and as the co-EMO Track Chair for GECCO 2019.

 Sébastien Verel, Local Organizer